apache/drill/_docs/sql-reference/030-lexical-structure.md

         /* This is a comment. */

-The parts of a SQL statement differ with regard to upper/lowercase sensitivity.

-## Case-sensitivity
+## Case-Sensitivity

-SQL function and command names are case-insensitive.
-Storage plugin and workspace names are case-sensitive.
-Column and table names are case-insensitive unless enclosed in double quotation marks.
-The double-quotation mark character can be used as an escape character for the double quotation mark.

-Although column names are case-insensitive in Drill, the names might be otherwise in the storage format:

-* JSON: insensitive
-* Hive: insensitive
-* Parquet: insensitive
-* MapR-DB: case-sensitive
-* HBase: case-sensitive
+Drill is case-insensitive; however, data sources may be case-sensitive.
+The data source determines the case-sensitivity of table and column names.

+### Data Sources

+When writing queries that reference tables or columns in case-sensitive data sources, you must reference the table or column exactly as it is stored in the data source.
+For example, if you query a table named “customers” in HBase, you cannot write the table name as “CUSTOMERS” in a query against the table because the data source distinguishes between upper and lower case.

+Table values referenced in a query are case-sensitive, for example:

+       SELECT * FROM t WHERE col1='a';

+If values in col1 of table t are stored in uppercase, this query would not return any results because the query requested lowercase 'a'.

+The following lists provide the case sensitivity of some data sources that Drill supports.

+**Case-Insensitive**

+- JSON
+- Hive
+- Parquet

+**Case-Sensitive**

+- MapR Database (MapR-DB)
+- HBase
+- Table values, irrelevant of data source

+### Drill

+Case-insensitivity in Drill applies to:

+- SQL functions
+- SQL command names
+- Storage plugin names (as of Drill 1.15)
+- Workspace (schema) names (as of Drill 1.15)
+- Table names in the Drill system storage plugins, which includes `information_schema` tables and `sys` tables (as of Drill 1.15)
-Keywords are case-insensitive.
-For example, the keywords SELECT and select are equivalent.
-This document shows keywords in uppercase.
+- Keywords, for example SELECT and select are equivalent, as shown in the following queries:

-The sys.options table name and values are case-sensitive.
-The following query works:

-    SELECT * FROM sys.options where NAME like '%parquet%';

-When using the ALTER command, specify the name in lower case.
-For example:

-    ALTER SESSION  set `store.parquet.compression`='snappy';

-## Storage Plugin and Workspace References

-Storage plugin and workspace names are case-sensitive.
-The case of the name used in the query and the name in the storage plugin definition need to match.
-For example, defining a storage plugin named `dfs` and then referring to the plugin as `DFS` fails, but this query succeeds:

              SELECT * FROM dfs.`/Users/drilluser/ticket_sales.json`;
+             select * from DFS.`/Users/drilluser/ticket_sales.json`;

+### Storage Plugin and Workspace References

+The case of the name used in a query and the name in the storage plugin definition do not have to match.
+For example, defining a storage plugin named `dfs` and then referring to the plugin as `DFS` or `dfs` in a query are both acceptable to Drill.
+For example, Drill can process both of the following queries:

+       SELECT * FROM dfs.`/Users/drilluser/ticket_sales.json`;
+       SELECT * FROM DFS.`/Users/drilluser/ticket_sales.json`;

+**Note:** Drill stores storage plugin and workspace names in lowercase, by default.
+If you upgrade to Drill 1.15, you can query storage plugin or schema names previously stored in uppercase using uppercase or lowercase text.
+If duplicate names exist, for example you have two storage plugins named DFS, one in uppercase and one in lowercase, Drill logs a warning and keeps only one storage plugin.
+Drill keeps the first storage plugin defined in the workspace configuration.

 ## Literal Values